tc39/notes/meetings/2017-01/jan-25.md

 JHD: constraining ourselves to rules grants folks with no rights some rights,

-MS: We warn people once if they've done something egregious
+MLS: We warn people once if they've done something egregious

 MPT: For what it's worth I work on MSFT in this area and we had one CoC violation reported in 6 months and we have a lot of OSS projects.
 It's not something that is happening 500 times a day.
 I wouldn't get too much worked up about how much effort it takes to enforce.
 If we have a CoC violation we will create a committee that will address this including some people in the room and some minorities as interested.
 You wouldn't have to have it pre-set, it hardly ever comes up.